teachingaway/teachingaway.github.io/_posts/2014-09-24-jekyll-blog-like-a-hacker.md

 ---

-<p class="big-text">Jekyll and Github reflect our values as a firm - simplicity, efficiency, technology and collaboration.
+<p class="big-text">Jekyll and Github reflect our values as a law firm - simplicity, efficiency, technology and collaboration.
 It's the right size tool for a simple website.</p>

 Jekyll is a lightweight static website generator.
 When I learned HTML 15 years ago, I built static websites, so Jekyll feels natural.
 We switched our law firm website from Wordpress to Jekyll last year because Jekyll is faster and more elegant.
 While Wordpress has lots of fancy features, these features make it slow.
 When a user hits a Wordpress site, Wordpress queries a database for instructions on how to build the website, builds it, serves it, and then forgets everything.
 When the next visitor shows up, Wordpress starts over from scratch.
 Wordpress is the big-law of content management systems, happily wasting time by repeating mundane tasks.[^1]